bertil291utn/restaurant-page/README.md

 ## Improvements

 Features we are going to add to this app:
-- Approach a Responsive Web Design
+- Approach a Responsive Web Design(RWD)
-- Add more information about us
+- Move from HTML and vanilla CSS to React Js framework
-- Specials with more variety of dishes
+- RWD with absolute position images
-- Add links to each page

 ## Authors